invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/Azure/AzureActiveDirectorysign-inlogs.rst

-Azure Entra ID sign-in logs
+Entra ID sign-in logs
 =======
-Use **Get-EntraSignInLogs** to collect the contents of the Azure Entra ID sign-in log.
+Use **Get-EntraSignInLogs** to collect the contents of the Entra ID sign-in log.

 .. note::